By Crystal Rose, Posted on 16th August, 2018 at 7:38 AM

 Most social platforms publish demographic information about their users, allowing you to see a detailed breakdown of the gender and age of the user.

 Check the features of the social networking sites.
 For example, Pinterest and Instagram are heavily visual; so if you decide to market using these two platforms, the content that you create should be visual and appealing.
+Moreover, you should also be familiar with the interesting facts about Instagram.

 Will the chosen platform help you achieve your content marketing objectives?